March 25, 2021

 It is important to note here that voice-based biometric authentication is not the same as speech recognition technology.
 The latter recognizes words as an individual speaks (e.g., speech recognition systems in smartphones), but it is not biometric technology.

 How does voice recognition biometrics work, then?
-To ensure correctness of the biometric authentication system, a voice enrollment phase (which can be done based on as few as 20 seconds of speech) is necessary.
+To ensure the correctness of the biometric authentication system, a voice enrollment phase (which can be done based on as few as 20 seconds of speech) is necessary.
 In this phase, a person's unique biometric voice patterns are processed, stored as a voiceprint, and secured in a database.
 This information will later allow validation and identification of an individual by the system.

 The Main Characteristics of Voice Biometrics: